Our Office: Israel, Netanya, Mefi 5, office 308 Working hours: 8 am - 5 pm EST

 The documents must be authentic and presented in the original.

-In addition to the above-mentioned proof of Jewishness, the following documents will be required for consular verification:
+In addition to the above-mentioned proof of Jewishness, the following documents will be required for verification:

 • A civil passport;